 If you adopt the above article for your church, you will want to update the rest of your constitution to indicate where the elders have duties.
 Once you define the office, then go back over your structure and assign to the elders what the New Testament gives to the ministers of the Word.
 Do not assign to deacons that which the New Testament assigns to elders.
 Likewise, do not task elders with the work of deacons.
 Never give to committees what the Bible gives to deacons and elders.

 I have tried to give you the most relevant verses and a structure usable in a constitution.
-Many Southern Baptist churches already have a form of elder-rule by having Senior and Associate Pastors.
-By carefully defining what elder-rule means, a distinction can be made between the Presbyterian and Reformed versions, and the Southern Baptist version.
-A Southern Baptist church that has an elder system of government is not Reformed, per se, but Biblical.
+Many churches already have a form of elder-rule without saying it just like that (by having Senior and Associate Pastors).
+By carefully defining what elder-rule means, a distinction can be made between the traditional Presbyterian and Reformed versions, and the version that is still Reforming.